The Making of a Female Serial Killer

 Making of a serial killer.
 When Jane was a young child, her father abandoned her and her sister to the Boston Female Asylum.
 From there, Jane was indentured to a wealthy family who changed her name, never adopted her, wrote her out of the will, and essentially taught her how to hate herself.
 Jilted at the altar, Jane became a nurse and took control of her life, and the lives of her victims.

 Readers of America’s First Female Serial Killer:

 - Will gain insight into the personal development of a severely damaged person without rationalizing her crimes

 - Experience the rarely told story of a female serial killer

 - Understand that even monsters were humans, first

-If you enjoyed books such as In Cold Blood, Perfume, Alias Grace, or Devil in the White City; you will love reading America’s First Female Serial Killer.
+If you enjoyed books such as In We Keep the Dead Close, Mindhunter, or In Cold Blood; you will love reading America’s First Female Serial Killer.